18F/before-you-ship/_pages/infrastructure/sandbox.md

 [security incident](https://github.com/18F/security-incidents#process).

 If you are unfamiliar with how to protect these credentials, please consult with 18F Infrastructure.
 We're working on getting additional tools to help make this easy for everyone.

-#### OS baseline

-We use a pre-hardened version of [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_%28operating_system%29) as our baseline OS for all EC2 instances in AWS.
-In AWS, there are [Amazon Machine Images](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (AMIs) in each AWS Region that these controls already implemented.
-You should always launch new instances from this baseline.

-#### HTTPS Everywhere

-Regardless of what your system does, we enforce [HTTPS Everywhere](https://18f.gsa.gov/2014/11/13/why-we-use-https-in-every-gov-website-we-make/).